Science educator Lacey Wieser shares three ways to identify if you’re using high-quality science materials in your classroom.

-The phenomena we choose matters, but so does the way students engage with those phenomena.
-We must be wary of materials that do the work of students for them, explaining phenomena too readily or presenting content as a series of facts and terms for students to memorize.
+The phenomena we choose matters.
+But the ways in which students engage with those phenomena also matters.
+We must be wary of materials that do the work of students for them such as explaining phenomena too readily or presenting content as a series of facts and terms for students to memorize.

-For example, we should shy away from content that simply shows students a video of an eclipse to generate interest and immediately follows this video with text that describes how an eclipse occurs.
-Instead, students should have opportunities to generate their own questions and ideas about the cause of an eclipse, and then engage in opportunities to model or test their own ideas as they make sense of this phenomenon.
+For example, we should shy away from content that simply shows students a video of an eclipse to generate interest then immediately follow this video with text that describes how an eclipse occurs.
+Instead, students should have opportunities to generate their own questions and ideas about the cause of an eclipse then engage in opportunities to model or test their own ideas as they make sense of this phenomenon.

 Quality materials provide common entry points and opportunities for students to ask their own questions, collect their own evidence, and construct their own explanations connected to science content.

-What’s more, well-designed materials offer structures that support kids in thinking like scientists: in identifying patterns so that they can understand cause and effect relationships, in digging deeper into systems and models to test ideas or develop explanations based on the data they’ve collected and the knowledge they’ve been building.
+What’s more, well-designed materials offer structures that support students in thinking like scientists which can include: identifying patterns so that they can understand cause and effect relationships and digging deeper into systems and models to test ideas or develop explanations based on the data they’ve collected and the knowledge they’ve been building.

-The research shows that students are most likely to excel when they are engaging in science rather than just learning about it.
-The best materials support teachers in creating classrooms where students are not simply passive recipients of facts, but active participants in constructing their own knowledge.
+Research shows that students are most likely to excel when they are engaging in science rather than just learning about it.
+High-quality materials support teachers in creating classrooms where students are not simply passive recipients of facts, but active participants in constructing their own knowledge.

-As educators, we all understand that the lessons and units we’re teaching students have bigger learning goals attached to them: goals for the day, goals for the week, goals for year.
+As educators, we understand that the lessons and units we’re teaching students have bigger learning goals attached to them—goals for the day, goals for the week, goals for the year.
 The materials you’re using should display that same level of understanding and connection to those larger learning goals, and the standards students and teachers will ultimately be held accountable to.

 Teachers and students will be in a much better position if materials are clear about how each learning objective is connected to the bigger picture.
-Programs can offer many different pathways for meeting the standards, but those paths should be evident to the ones guiding and participating in the learning.
+Programs can offer many different pathways for meeting the standards, but quality materials articulate those paths clearly to the ones guiding and participating in the learning.

-We know that instructional materials are not the silver bullet.
-But we also know that materials can make a difference in what and how students learn.
-Teachers who will be inspiring the next generation of science leaders deserve the support of great content that provides exciting, intentional opportunities for kids to explore the natural and man-made world and develop a deep understanding of how it works.
+We know that instructional materials are not a silver bullet, but research demonstrates that they are an essential component in how students learn.
+Teachers who will be inspiring the next generation of science leaders deserve the support of great content that provides exciting, intentional opportunities for children to explore the natural and human-made world and develop a deep understanding of how it works.